 Chalker by Lei Hong

 "A chalkboard is a traditional public communication channel.
 In an increasingly digital world it is a nostalgic and highly personal statement.
 Chalker is a space for reminders, and a special home communication device for family members, which creates a warm and sweet link between public and private worlds.
-The design of Chalker is based on the manufacturing capabilities of Loll Designs.
-And the material is durable, recycled plastic."
+The design of Chalker is based on the manufacturing capabilities of Loll Designs."